8Stringking/MS4-Anubis-Vapes/README.md

 I have not added a key to this Entity Relationship Diagram as i have labelled each variable next to the name as to what each individual variable is.

+What this diagram describes is that the relationship between the profile and wishlist is a 1 to 1 relationship meaning for each profile you can create 1 wishlist.
+This is also the case for the relationship between the profile and user model.

+For the the relationship between the products and the wishlist, this is a one to many relationship meaning many products can go into 1 wishlist.
+This is also the same between the products and categories, as many products can go into one category.

+This diagram also shows that per order only 1 order number is assigned showing a 1 to 1 relationship.

+Also this shows that the checkout is updated by using the orderLineitem model as a 1 to 1 relationship.

 <a name="accessibility"></a>
 ## Accessibility